DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 SKIP Test if socket_create_listen() returns false, when it cannot bind to the port. [ext/sockets/tests/socket_create_listen-nobind.phpt] reason: Test cannot be run in environment that will allow binding to port 80 (azure)
 ...
 ```

+## `Zend/fibers/out-of-memory-in*`

+ddtrace request init hook consumes more than 2 MB of memory and fails too early instead of testing what it should.